- It’s WAY cheaper! I usually pay at least $2-3 per roll in a restaurant, ouch!

 - 2 teaspoons garlic powder

-- 2 tablespoons tamari or coconut aminos or more to taste
+- 2 tablespoons coconut aminos or more to taste

 - Chopped fresh cilantro to taste